nass600/jsonresume-theme-elite/README.md

 + Letter
 + Tabloid

-Again, you have some ways of exporting the resume depending on your environment:
+Again, you have two ways of exporting the resume depending on your environment:

 ### Using Docker (recommended)